+Interest Rates.
 Central banks can hike or cut interest rates when lending to other banks.
 Rate hikes make the underlying currency more expensive, which limits supply.
 Rate cuts increase supply, making the underlying currency cheaper.

+Direct Involvement in the Market.
 Central banks can engage in the open market by directly buying or selling government bonds and treasuries or commercial debt.
 This can increase the supply of money in the economy or reduce it.

+Minimum Reserve Requirements.
 Central banks institute minimum reserve amounts that other banks must hold at any given time.
 If the amount is raised, banks will have fewer resources to offer their services; but if the amount is reduced, the banks will have more resources to serve their customers.

 Most Important Banks in the World